OpenSouceCode/Hacktoberfest2020/content/participant/collinskoech11.md

 name: Collins Koech
 institution: Catholic University of Eastern Africa
 image: collinskoech11.png
-quote: The Future is what you design it to be
+quote: Challenge to the limit, but there is none
 github: collinskoech11
 ---